PreisTo/astronacht-meteo/README.md

 Contributions are *_very_* welcome!
 Please create an issue if you find a bug or have a feature request.
 If you want to implement it - even better!
-Add your changes and create a PR to the `dev` branch and I'll try to solve it :)
+Add your changes and create a PR to the `dev` branch :)

 ## Acknowledgment
 Thanks a lot to Geosphere Austria for the free API access!